MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

 # Background

-Chromium browser's context menus have a "Save as" menu item to save the top level document (html page, image, pdf, or other content) through a save as dialog.
+Chromium browser's context menus have a "Save as" menu item to save the document (html page, image, pdf, or other content) through a save as dialog.
 We provide more flexible ways to programmatically perform the Save As operation in WebView2.

 With the new API you will be able to:
 - Launch the default save as dialog